-A good example of this Usenet access software is the software offered by Usenext.
-This software is extremely user friendly, and searching for images, music, films, games and software takes place directly via an intuitive user interface.
+A good example of this Usenet access is the service offered by Usenext.
+This service is extremely user friendly, and searching for files takes place directly via an intuitive user interface.
 You can subscribe to your favourite newsgroups via a click of the mouse.
 Downloading from the Usenet is extremely simple, and separated files are automatically put back together.
-Usenext offers a retention time of 1,000 days for text messages and 300 days for files.
-This means that you can use this Usenet software to download files which were posted up to 300 days ago.
+Usenext offers a retention time of 3,000 days.

 Search for and download files!

 Downloading from Usenet newsgroups begins by searching for the files which you wish to download.
 This search takes place via the software’s user interface.
 This is comparable to the user interfaces of other usenet-software.
 Searching in the Usenet is extremely simple.
-In the newsgroups, you will find files (you may also state various file formats such as music/mp3, files for adults, software, games and eBooks), images, texts and other articles.
+In the newsgroups, you will find many files.
 You may also subscribe to popular binaries and other text-based newsgroups.
 This enables the software to keep you updated about newly posted messages and files on an ongoing basis.